AdaCore/why3/doc/syntaxref.rst

 anymore.
 But it is restored before function exit with the second assignment.

-If ever the record is passed to another function, then the invariant must be reestablished (so as to honor the contract of the callee).
+If the record is passed to another function, then the invariant must be reestablished (so as to honor the contract of the callee).
 For instance, the following function cannot be verified: